-For example, DL1300ET Series locks can hold up to 2000 Users in its programming memory, and each User is associated with a User Number (see definition of "User Number" below) and therefore a specific Programming Level, as follows:
+For example, the DL3200 lock can hold up to 2000 Users in its programming memory, and each User is associated with a User Number (see definition of "User Number" below) and therefore a specific Programming Level, as follows:

 Master: Always associated with User Number 1.
 Is always enabled and can program all functions.
 (Abbreviated as Programming Level = M).